-2 Scheve and Tomz (1999) find support for this idea in an analysis of individual survey data from the National Election Studies (NES).
-In particular, they find that moderate voters are
+3Scheve and Tomz (1999) find support for this idea in an analysis of individual survey data from the National Election Studies (NES).
+In particular, they find that moderate voters are more likely to vote for the opposition in midterm elections when they have been surprised by the outcome of the previous presidential election.

-A second theory that tries to explain the midterm gap involves differences in turnout between Presidential and midterm years.
-We refer to this hypothesis as surge and decline.
-While it is well-known that turnout is lower in midterm years, the idea here is that the electorate may be systematically different between Presidential and midterm years.
-In the original idea of surge and decline, Campbell (1960) defined two types of voters: core voters, who are affiliated with one party and always turn out to vote, and peripheral voters, who are not necessarily tied to a party and will turn out to vote only in Presidential years.
+4In earlier work on surge and decline, Campbell (1960) defined two types of voters: core voters, who are affiliated with one party and always turn out to vote, and peripheral voters, who are not necessarily tied to a party and will turn out to vote only in Presidential years.
 Since peripheral voters are more responsive to short-term political factors, the advantaged party in Presidential years will benefit in both House and Presidential races.
 These peripheral voters will abstain in the midterm elections and these elections are thus decided by core voters, who are less responsive to short-term factors, and the President's party will lose seats.